 Sometimes, OneNote OCR is not recognizing text from image-based files accurately.
 In this case, first make sure the imported file is clear and clean, straight and flat, then recheck the OCR results and manually adjust if errors repeat.

 Admittedly, these fixes are feasible sometimes, but sometimes, you cannot fix the problem of “OneNote OCR Not Working”.
 And I guess that why many users are looking for OneNote OCR alternatives to shoot these troubles once for all.
 If you are in the same situation, keep reading to find an OneNote OCR alternative.

 Then, you just need a OneNote OCR alternative.

-Cisdem PDF OCR Converter, is a dedicated mac ocr converter to convert native and scanned PDF, even images to about 16 formats, including but not limited to Word, Excel, ePub, Text, PPTX, HTML… with original file quality retained.
+Cisdem PDF OCR Converter, is a dedicated mac ocr converter to convert native and scanned PDF, even images to 15+ formats, including but not limited to Word, Excel, ePub, Text, PPTX, HTML… with original file quality retained.
 Many users choose Cisdem PDF Converter OCR due to its versatility to convert all kinds of documents in high quality.

 Cisdem PDF Converter OCR features: